The Deadline for This Application Has Passed.

-The purpose of the Broward Education Foundation Teacher Grant Fund is to reward teachers and school-based administrators by funding their original and innovative projects.
+Broward Education Foundation’s Innovative Teacher Grants recognize and honor Broward County Public Schools teachers and school-based administrators by funding their original and innovative projects.
 These projects should enrich the standard curriculum and explore new alternatives to traditional methods of learning.
 Grant applications should address needs for which funding is not available through state, federal or district revenues.

 Grants may vary in amount depending on the nature of the project but will usually average $600 – $1,200.
 Each teacher may submit only one proposal.
 A committee comprised of business and community leaders and educators will grant requests on a competitive basis.
 All grants will be awarded by April 30, 2018.